Only a fool would start writing a brand concept without doing the necessary homework.

 How to write a brand concept

+Be as realistic a manner as possible.
+Narrow it down to one main benefit and two support points.
+Moreover, think of it as fitting on your package, a print ad, or a sales pitch.
 Too many brand leaders try to write concepts that include everything.
 They put in a long list of claims and reasons to believe.
-There is no value in writing a concept just to pass a test, and then find yourself unable to execute that concept in the market.
+There is no value in writing a cluttered concept with every possible point just to pass a test, and then find yourself unable to execute that concept in the market.
+That’s just not realistic.

 The ideal brand concept example

-- The main headline should capture the brand idea.
-Keep in mind, the headline is the first thing consumers will see, and it will influence how they engage with the rest of the concept.
+- To start, the main headline should capture your brand idea.
+Keep in mind, the headline is the first thing consumers will see, and it will influence how they engage the rest of the concept.

-- Start every concept with a consumer insight (connection point) or consumer enemy (pain point) to captivate the consumer enough to make them stop and think, “That’s exactly how I feel.”
+- Second, every concept should start with a consumer insight (connection point) or consumer enemy (pain point).
+This helps captivate consumers enough to make them stop and think, “That’s exactly how I feel.”
 Your consumers feel more engaged with your concept.
-Above all, the enemy or insight must also set up the brand promise.
+As well, the enemy or insight should set up the brand promise.

-- The promise statement must bring the main consumer benefit to life with a balance of emotional and functional benefits.
-For the brand concept example, I combined the “great taste” functional benefit and “stay in control” emotional benefit into a main brand promise statement.
+- Third, layer in the promise statement to bring the main consumer benefit to life with a balance of emotional and functional benefits.

-- The support points should close off any gaps that consumers may have after reading the main benefit.
+- Next, use support points should close off any gaps that consumers may have after reading the main benefit.
 In addition, an emotional benefit may require functional support to cover off any doubt lingering in the consumer’s mind.

-- After that, complete the concept with a motivating call-to-action to prompt the consumer’s purchase intent, which is a significant part of concept testing.
+- Finally, complete the concept with a motivating call-to-action to prompt the consumer’s purchase intent, which is a significant part of concept testing.
 Furthermore, adding a supporting visual is recommended.

 Do your homework on brand positioning

-Most of the meat of a good concept comes from the work you do with a brand positioning statement.
-Furthermore, make sure you go deep to understand who you are selling to and what you are selling.
-Your brand positioning statement provides the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.
+Your brand concept should build upon the brand positioning statement, which provides the most useful function of taking everything you know about your brand, everything that could be said about the consumer and making choices to pick one target that you’ll serve and one brand promise you will stand behind.

 - Target Market (1)